Have you ever woken up and noticed dark shadows under your eyes staring back at you from the mirror?

-- Fatigue – sleep deprivation or even oversleeping can enhance the darkness under the eyes.
+Sleep deprivation or even oversleeping can enhance the darkness under the eyes.
 Not getting enough sleep can cause the skin to go pale which allows the darkness to appear more pronounced, and can also cause a build-up of fluid under the eyes.
 Oversleeping can also cause eyes to appear puffy.

-- Eye strain – spending too much time looking at screens (television, mobile phone, computer, tablet device) can cause strain in your eyes which can cause blood vessels around the eyes to enlarge.
+Spending too much time looking at screens (television, mobile phone, computer, tablet device) can cause strain in your eyes which can cause blood vessels around the eyes to enlarge.

-- Allergies – an allergic reaction causes your body to release histamines as a response to harmful bacteria.
+An allergic reaction causes your body to release histamines as a response to harmful bacteria.
 Histamines cause uncomfortable symptoms such as itchiness, redness, and puffy eyes – but can also cause your blood vessels to dilate and become more visible beneath your skin.

-- Genetics – sadly, sometimes dark eye circles and puffiness can just be genetic.
+Sadly, sometimes dark eye circles and puffiness can just be genetic.

 - Get more sleep – the most important thing you can do to improve the appearance of your under eyes is to get enough sleep.
 So make sure you are going to bed early enough to avoid shadows under your eyes.

 - Tea bags – tea bags make excellent compresses for your eyes as the caffeine and other antioxidants found in tea help reduce swelling and puffiness around the eyes.

 As you are aware of what causes dark circles around the eyes: If you have any concerns about the health of your eyes, you can book an eye test at Optical Express.
 An expert optometrist will thoroughly examine your eyes and provide advice.Book an eye test